bksuro/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise wanted to launch a crowd funding campaign and wanted us to analyze the collected kickstarter data, and report our findings.
-Based on the findings, she wanted to start the crowd funding campaign with a reachable goal and the correct time to start the campaign.
-Once that was achieved she wanted to know how different campaigns fared in relation to their launch date and their funding goals.
+Louise launched a crowd funding campaign based on analysis done on the collected kickstarter data.
+She launched the crowd funding campaign with a reachable goal and picked an appropriate date for the start of the campaign.
+Her funding goal was achieved, and now she wants to know how different campaigns fared in relation to, their launch date, and their funding goals.

-The analysis and visualizations are shown below.
+Following analysis and visualizations below explain how other theatre 'plays' campaigns fared in relation to, their launch date, and funding goals.

 ### Purpose
 The main purpose of this analysis is to show Louise how different campaigns fared in relation to their launch date and their funding goals.